Is Sri Lanka a country you have wondered about visiting?

 The pedestrian-friendly fort is easy to walk through while you admire the colonial buildings, mosque, and Dutch Reformed Church.

 But if you walk along the outer sea walls, you may be surprised to see young couples making out under their umbrellas.
-Luckily not near the iconic lighthouse.
+Luckily, it is not near the iconic lighthouse.

 Pay your respects at Tsunami Memorial

-Driving the coast from Galle are the Tsunami Memorial Honganji Vihara and the Boxing Day Tsunami.
+When driving along the coast from Galle, make sure to stop at the Tsunami Memorial Honganji Vihara and the Boxing Day Tsunami.

 The devastation of the area is shown at a small photo gallery museum.

 This Tsunami Memorial Honganji Vihara is 18 meters high.
 The height of the second tsunami wave that swept through this area.
-And behind the monument is where the wave hit a train claiming 1,700 lives.
+Behind the monument is where the wave hit a train, claiming 1,700 lives.

 Approximately 50,000 Sri Lankan people died in the Boxing Day tsunami that impacted countries around the Indian Ocean.

-Feeling overwhelmed by the memorial, we continued on to Colombo.
+Feeling overwhelmed by the memorial, we continued to Colombo.

 What to See in Colombo Capital of Sri Lanka